 Alabama Motor Vehicle Dealer (Designated Agent) Bond

-Alabama Motor Vehicle Dealer (Designated Agent) Bond Information
+What is an Alabama Motor Vehicle Dealer (Designated Agent) Bond?

 As a licensing requirement, car dealers and related businesses in the state of Alabama must post a surety bond in the amount of $25,000.
 The surety bond is mandated by the Alabama Department of Revenue’s Motor Vehicle Division for new and used motor vehicle dealers, designated agents, rebuilders, reconditioners and wholesalers.

 Why is an Alabama Motor Vehicle Dealer Bond Required?

 The surety bond protects those who may be damaged by the dealer’s violations or non-compliance with applicable language in Sections 32 and Section 40 of the Code of Alabama 1975.